SirJonthe/jobs/README.md

 `jobs` is intended to be minimal.
 It does not depend on STL, nor any other external library.
 It contains only the minimum amount of functionality to provide useful data structures.
 It exposes only the functionality and data structures needed to attain its goal, and keeps the implementation details private.

 ## Usage
 `jobs` has one main class which the user will be interfacing most with, `cc0::jobs::job`.
-Additionally, the sub-class `cc0::jobs::fork` provides some further refinements to the main class which makes it suitable as a root node, or compound node, in the job tree.
 Some ease-of-use functionality is provided to get going quickly, such as `cc0::jobs::run` which implements enough boiler plate code to just be able to make a single call to get the job tree executing.

 ## Building
 No special adjustments need to be made to build `jobs` except enabling C++11 compatibility or above.
 Simply include the relevant headers in your code and make sure the headers and source files are available in your compiler search paths.
 Using `g++` as an example, building is no harder than: